patxoca/gosics/README.rst

 ``assembler.ZERO`` and ``assembler.JUNK`` to reference those
 addresses.

-The assembler inserts the following prologue in each program:
+The assembler inserts the following preamble in each program:

 .. code-block:: asm